 Extrusions can be easily fixed by trimming and resealing the thread.
 Broken threads can be treated by reshaping the tissues.

 What is the downtime for threadlift and do they have any side effects?

 As PDO threadlifts are minimally invasive, recovery is relatively quick.
 Unlike full surgical facelifts, swelling or bruising will dissipate quickly and one should be back to full functionality within a week.
 The face may feel tight for a couple of days before the PDO threads sink into place.

 But do note that PDO threadlifts may not be for everybody.
 Patients with moderate age-related facial sagging and the right skin condition may benefit more than patients with serious sagging skin who may require surgical attention.

 Will PDO threads be sufficient for my sagging skin?

 PDO threadlifts work particularly well with other minimally-invasive treatments such as Ultherapy or HIFU (High Intensity Frequency Ultrasound) to give a more pronounced, yet natural lifting effect.
 Ageing can also bring about the loss of facial volume.
 Sometimes, PDO threads are combined with biotimulating fillers such as Teosyal or Juverderm to plump up sunken cheeks or forehead for a more youthful outlook.

-There are many clinics offering PDO threadlifts in Singapore and are marketing advertisements with fancy names.
 Now that we’ve enlightened you with the basics of PDO threadlifts, we hope that you are well-informed enough to make a good choice!

 If you’re interested in rejuvenating your appearance with The Chelsea Clinic, contact us at HERE to find out the cost for thread lifts and how our team can help you!